 CONSTITUTION AND BYLAWS ARTICLE I – NAME

-The name of this organization shall be "The Dallas-Fort Worth DFW RIMS Organization of the Risk and Insurance Management Society, Inc." (Hereinafter referred to as the "DFW RIMS Organization").
-The Risk and Insurance Management Society, Inc. shall hereinafter be referred to as "RIMS", a nonprofit corporation organized under the laws of the State of Illinois.
+The name of this organization shall be "The Dallas-Fort Worth Chapter of RIMS” (hereinafter referred to as "DFW RIMS"), a non-profit corporation organized under the laws of the State of Texas.
+DFW RIMS is a regional chapter of the Risk and Insurance Management Society, Inc. (hereinafter be referred to as "RIMS," or “Global RIMS,”), a nonprofit corporation organized under the laws of the State of Illinois.

 ARTICLE II – OBJECTIVES AND POWERS

 Section 1.
 Objectives.
-The objectives of the DFW RIMS Organization shall be:
+The objectives of DFW RIMS shall be:

 To promote the discipline of risk management among public, private, and non-profit organizations, as well as enhance the image of the risk management profession as a career worthy of choice.